Application metrics

 You’ll need to provide some metrics-specific info, Kafka connection settings, and schema registry connection settings:

-export METRICS_APP_NAME=myapp
+export METRICS_APPLICATION=myapp

 export KAFKA_SECURITY_PROTOCOL=SSL